A Forward Backward Greedy approach for Sparse Multiscale Learning: Approximation Analysis

 \begin{definition} At any scale s, for a current set of weights $\beta_s$ and the corresponding basis set $\Pi$ (obtained by restricting $K_s$ to $S(\beta_s)$), we define \textit{Independence Quotient} $\mu_{\beta_s}$ for a candidate column vector $b^j_s$ to be added next, as follows

 \end{definition}

-$\mu_{\beta_s}(b^j_s)$ quantifies the amount of residual energy which $b^j_s$ has, with respect to the space spanned by the current basis set $\Pi$. $\mu_{\beta_s}$ plays a crucial role of ensuring that all added functions are sufficient independent and hence the weight computation by ordinary least squares is numerically stable.
-Considering the given setting, we present our first result here which provides a recommendation for updating the algorithmic hyper-parameter $\epsilon_s$.
+$\mu_{\beta_s}(b^j_s)$ quantifies the amount of residual energy which $b^j_s$ has, with respect to the space spanned by the current basis set $\Pi$. $\mu_{\beta_s}$ plays a crucial role of ensuring that all added functions are sufficiently independent and hence the weight computation by ordinary least squares is numerically stable.
+Considering the given setting, we present our first main result here which provides a recommendation for updating the algorithmic hyperparameter $\epsilon_s$.